-We have experienced recurring operating losses, and as of June 30, 2020, had an accumulated deficit of \$982.1 million.
+We have experienced recurring operating losses, and as of September 30, 2020, had an accumulated deficit of \$985.8 million.

-Our cash requirements depend on numerous factors, including the successful completion of our product development activities, our ability to commercialize our REG and ship protection system solutions, the rate of customer and market adoption of our products, collecting receivables according to established terms, the continued availability of U.S. government funding during the product development phase of our superconductor-based products, whether Inox is successful in executing on SECI orders or in obtaining additional orders under the new central and state auction regime, and whether and the extent to which Inox fulfills its purchase obligations under our supply contract.
+Our cash requirements depend on numerous factors, including the successful completion of our product development activities, our ability to commercialize our REG and ship protection system solutions, the rate of customer and market adoption of our products, collecting receivables according to established terms, the continued availability of U.S. government funding during the product development phase of our superconductor-based products and whether Inox is successful in executing on Solar Energy Corporation of India Limited orders or in obtaining additional orders under the new central and state auction regime.
 We continue to closely monitor our expenses and, if required, expect to further reduce our operating and capital spending to enhance liquidity.